romshark/bitset/README.md

 # ⚡ **BitSet** ⚡

 This is a simple, though very fast, bitset implementation in Go derived from the [yourbasic/bit](github.com/yourbasic/bit) package.
+The goal of this package is providing the minimal sufficient set of operations on bitsets, remaining minimalistic and efficient as possible without overengineering.

 ## Installation